react-navigation/react-navigation/packages/react-native-tab-view/README.md

 When you enable `lazy`, the unfocused screens will usually take some time to render when they come into focus.
 You can use the `renderLazyPlaceholder` prop to customize what the user sees during this short period.

+##### `lazyPreloadDistance`

+When `lazy` is enabled this number can be used to specify the pre-load distance.
+This value defaults to `0` which means lazy pages are loaded when they become active.

 ##### `renderLazyPlaceholder`

 Callback which returns a custom React Element to render for routes that haven't been rendered yet.
 Receives an object containing the route as the argument.
 The `lazy` prop also needs to be enabled.